ChenLiu-1996/CUTS/README.md

 <details>
   <summary>Regarding `zsh bus error`.</summary>

-If you encounter `zsh bus error` while running some of the python scripts, for example, `generate_kmeans.py` or `generate_diffusion.py`, it is very likely that the program requires more CPU than available.
-On our YCRC, the solution is to request more memory for the job.
+If you encounter `zsh bus error` while running some of the python scripts, for example, `generate_kmeans.py` or `generate_diffusion.py`, it is very likely that the program requires more RAM than available.
+On our YCRC, the solution is to request more RAM for the job.
 </details>